A look at pardons, clemency in waning weeks of Trump tenure

 ALFRED LEE CRUM:

 The 89-year-old pleaded guilty in 1952 - when he was 19 - to helping his wife’s uncle illegally distill moonshine.
 He served three years of probation and paid a $250 fine.
-The White House said Crum has maintained a clean record and a strong marriage for nearly 70 years, attended the same church for 60 years, raised four children, and regularly participated in charity fundraising events
+The White House said Crum, of Oklahoma, has maintained a clean record and a strong marriage for nearly 70 years, attended the same church for 60 years, raised four children, and regularly participated in charity fundraising events

 Associated Press writers Kevin Freking and Michelle L. Price contributed to this report.